JuliaReinforcementLearning/ReinforcementLearningZoo.jl/README.md

 - Experiments on `CartPole` usually run faster with CPU only due to the overhead of sending data between CPU and GPU.
 - It shouldn't surprise you that our experiments on `CartPole` are much faster than those written in Python.
 The secret is that our environment is written in Julia!
 - Remember to set `JULIA_NUM_THREADS` to enable multi-threading when using algorithms like `A2C` and `PPO`.
-- Experiments on `Atari` are only availabe when you have `ArcadeLearningEnvironment.jl` installed and `using ArcadeLearningEnvironment`.
+- Experiments on `Atari` are only available when you have `ArcadeLearningEnvironment.jl` installed and `using ArcadeLearningEnvironment`.
 - Different configurations might affect the performance a lot.
 According to our tests, our implementations are generally comparable to those written in PyTorch or TensorFlow with the same configuration (sometimes we are significantly faster).